neofright/sabnzbd_srrdb/README.md

 ## Features:

-- Check if srr exists in release folder; if exists rename srr to SAB_FILENAME.
+- Check if srr exists in release folder; if exists rename srr to SAB_FILENAME + '.srr'.

 - If an srr file does not exist; search for the srr by name with SRRdb API and download.